Initial Setup

 The previous snippet creates a window using Objective-C and the Cocoa Framework.

-I don’t have too much knowledge building MacOS applications but this should get me started.
-The code creates an 800x600 pixels window and has a tick function that I can use to render my objects.
+We don’t have too much knowledge building MacOS applications but this should get us started.
+The code creates an 800x600 pixels window and has a tick function that we can use to render our objects.

-Now I just need to compile and run the executable created.
-For this I have created a simple Makefile that allows me to run some make commands:
+Now we just need to compile and run the executable created.
+For this we have created a simple Makefile that allows us to run some make commands:

 APP_NAME = Rasterizer